 By: Bruce Burke

 Goal setting can be tricky.
-To be successful with your shorter-term objectives, you must first have a clear vision of what your longer-term goals are.
+To be successful with your shorter-term objectives, you must first have a clear vision of your longer-term goals.
 These goals can be considered the “end game” and should lead to greater personal/professional satisfaction and happiness.
-Accordingly, this week we will focus on how to create long-term goals.
+This week we will focus on how to create effective long-term goals.

 A few initial points to consider: